fenna/dashboard_OK/README.md

 ### fill_array(df, colno)

 Function to fill an array y with the numbers of occurrence per category.
 This function only processes one column.
-For instance 1 'weet niet', 2 'mee oneens' and 100 'helemaal eens' results in y = [1, 0, 2, 0, 0, 100].
 These arrays are used to fill the horizontal bar in the chart

 ### survey(results, category_names)
 This funtion creates the graph.
 It uses the following parameters: